 Neither the Overseas Territories nor the Crown Dependencies can enter independently into an international agreement.
 When the UK ratifies an international agreement, it does not automatically extend to the Overseas Territories or the Crown Dependencies.
 An international agreement only extends to an Overseas Territory or Crown Dependency once an Overseas Territory or Crown Dependency chooses to have it extended to them.

-The CBD has been extended to the following Overseas Territories: the British Virgin Islands; the Falkland Islands; Gibraltar; St Helena, Ascension & Tristan da Cuhna; and South Georgia & the South Sandwich Islands.
+The CBD has been extended to the following Overseas Territories: the British Virgin Islands; the Falkland Islands; Gibraltar; St Helena, Ascension & Tristan da Cunha; and South Georgia & the South Sandwich Islands.

 Both individually and collectively the Overseas Territories and Crown Dependencies make a significant contribution to global biological diversity.
 Many of their species and habitats are endemic or range restricted.